emeinhardt/cat-herder/README.md

 ##### Simple example - implication <a name="implication"></a>

-Implication ("is a subset of") is not included in our set of primitive morphisms — below we define variations on it terms of other primitives and available combinators.
+Implication ("is a subset of") is not included in our set of primitive morphisms — below we define variations on it in terms of other primitives and available combinators.

 ``` haskell